h-cel/hamster/README.md

 - There are quite a few flags for 02_attribution (e.g., refering to settings concerning the random attribution) and 03_biascorrection (e.g., refering to the applied time scale and the aggregation of the output) available.
 Please use the help option for details for now.
 - If `--writestats True` is set for `--steps 2`, then the attribution statistics are written to a file `*_stats.csv` (absolute fraction of attributed precipitation, etc.).
 If `--writestats True` is set for `--steps 3`, then the validation statistics are written to a file `*_stats.csv` (bias in the sink region, the probability of detection etc.).
 - There are quite a few flags for 02_attribution (e.g., refering to settings concerning the random attribution) and 03_biascorrection (e.g., refering to the applied time scale and the aggregation of the output) available.
 Please use the help option for details for now.
-- If you use particle-o-matic output instead of flex2traj to construct trajectories for 02_attribution, make sure you dump only the following 6 variables (in addition to the default: parcel id, longitude, latitude): `ztra1`, `topo`, `qvi`, `rhoi`, `hmixi`, `tti` as the order, in which hamster reads in variables is fixed.

 #### A very basic example.
 1. Create a (global) netcdf file with a mask (value=1) for a specific region of interest, e.g., the Bahamas.